pingcap/docs/enable-tls-between-clients-and-servers.md

 - Integrity: the traffic plaintext cannot be tampered
 - Authentication: (optional) the client can verify the identity of the server and the server can verify the identity of the client to avoid man-in-the-middle attacks

-To use connections secured with TLS you must first configure the TiDB server to enable TLS, then you need to configure the client application to use TLS.
+To use connections secured with TLS, you first need to configure the TiDB server to enable TLS.
+Then you need to configure the client application to use TLS.
 Most client libraries enable TLS automatically when the server has TLS support configured correctly.

 Similar to MySQL, TiDB allows TLS and non-TLS connections on the same TCP port.
 For a TiDB server with TLS enabled, you can choose to securely connect to the TiDB server through an encrypted connection, or to use an unencrypted connection.
 You can use the following ways to require the use of secure connections: